Alaa Ghram

-Alaa Ghram (عَلَاء غَرَام; born 24 July 2001) is a Tunisian professional football player who plays as a central defender for Ukrainian Premier League Club Shakhtar Donetsk and the Tunisia national team.
+Alaa Ghram (عَلَاء غَرَام; born 24 July 2001) is a Tunisian professional footballer who plays as a central defender for Ukrainian Premier League Club Shakhtar Donetsk and the Tunisia national team.

 Early life

 Ghram was born in Sfax, Tunisia.
 As a youth player, he joined the youth academy of Sfax Railways Sports.

 Club career

 Ghram started his career with Tunisian side CS Sfaxien.
 In 2021, he suffered a ruptured cruciate ligament which caused him ton receive surgery.
 That year, his contract was also renewed until June 2024.
 In 2022, he received interest from a Qatari team.
 In 2023, he received interest from clubs in France.

-Shakhtar Donetsk

-On June 26, 2024 Ghram transferred to Ukrainian Premier League champions Shakhtar Donetsk, signing a five-year contract.
+On 26 June 2024 Ghram transferred to Ukrainian Premier League champions Shakhtar Donetsk, signing a five-year contract.

 International career

 Ghram was called up for the first time to the Tunisian national team squad during the Kirin Cup Soccer in Japan and did not participate in either match.
 He made his debut with Tunisia as a late substitute in a 1–0 2023 Africa Cup of Nations qualification win over Libya on 28 March 2023 in Bengazi.